 07. LISTEN TO A PODCAST/ BOOK

 I’m a big believer that we should all do a little something every day to feed ourselves some form of knowledge/ information.
-If your a book reader than great but for me sitting down and reading gets me back into relaxation mode and could potentially put me back to sleep.
+If you are a book reader then great but for me sitting down and reading gets me back into relaxation mode and could potentially put me back to sleep.

 Right now I’m listening to The Woman Code on Audible.
 This helps me multi-task a little bit and work out + learn something new at the same time!